 Business, Economics, Journalism, Politics, Theatre, International Relations, History, Literature, Film, Mathematics, Communications/Media, Psychology, Criminology, Social Policy, Sustainability Communities, and Engineering.
 (Click here for Course Offerings)

 Students at London South Bank University live in Student Residence Halls in a single room.
-Residence halls are located close to campus.
-No meals are included.
+Residence halls are located on campus or close to campus.
+Meals are not included.

 International city that people from all around the world flock to